 A typical example of such an incompatible change, is a change in the communication protocol between OMF clients and servers.
-All different versions of OMF must be able to talk to each other to make the system flexible and open (Figure 7 It is possible to have different combinations of operating systems and versions of OMF and it still works.
+All different versions of OMF must be able to talk to each other to make the system flexible and open as shown in Figure 5.
+It is possible to have different combinations of operating systems and versions of OMF and it still works.
 This has been solved with an algorithm that ensures the transmission of correct data format.
 If two OMF nodes have the same version, they talk in their native protocol.

-Figure 7.
+Figure 5.
 Different versions of OMF must be compatible with all older versions.